A New Era and New Scale for MISTI

 Renaissance people in the field

-MISTI also maintains close ties with the Foreign Languages and Literatures Section, an essential contributor to the MISTI experience.
-In addition to the vital language skills that enable students to function in their host countries, FL&L provides in-depth cultural instruction in the important protocols and rituals of daily life—from meeting rooms to laboratories to cafés.
+MISTI also maintains close ties with the MIT SHASS Global Languages section, an essential contributor to the MISTI experience.
+In addition to the vital language skills that enable students to function in their host countries, GSL provides in-depth cultural instruction in the important protocols and rituals of daily life — from meeting rooms to laboratories to cafés.

 A global network